resim-ai/action/README.md

 - ReSim client ID and secret configured as secrets in the repository
 - ECR registry URL (e.g. `123456789.dkr.ecr.us-east-1.amazonaws.com`) as a variable
+- AWS access key and secret access key with permission to push to the ECR repository.
 - Experiences configured and tagged in ReSim

+See our documentation for setting up an ECR repository for use with ReSim: https://docs.resim.ai/pushing-build-images-from-ci/introduction

 ### Launch Batch with existing image